 What is the Universal Pre-Kindergarten Program (UPK)?

-The New York State Universal Prekindergarten Program (UPK) is funded by NYS and our district to provide an educationally based, high quality, developmentally appropriate program to prepare 4-year-olds for kindergarten.
+The New York State Universal Prekindergarten Program (UPK) is funded by the state and our district to provide an educationally based, high quality, developmentally appropriate program to prepare four-year-olds for kindergarten.
 The UPK Program will run Monday through Friday from 8:30 a.m. to 1:30 p.m. and will follow the Niskayuna Central School District calendar, with a few exceptions.
-For the 2025-26 school year, the district will be partnering with the Schenectady Jewish Community Center (2565 Balltown Road) and TSL Adventures (1050 Troy-Schenectady Road) to offer 40 slots between these two different locations.

 Who is eligible for UPK?